 This is a basic statistical experiment.

-If you slept through your high school or college statistics course, I’ll give you a quick refresher so you can effectively interpret and analyze the results.
+If you slept through your high school or college statistics course, we’ll give you a quick refresher so you can effectively interpret and analyze the results.

 Here are some basic terms to get familiar with:

 The mean is an average value of something.

 Variance measures the average variability of your results.

 The higher the variability, the less accurate your mean (or average) will be for the experiment.